adarshpatil/DynamicScopingForC/README.md

 TO FIX
 ----
 - We place our dynamic stuct type all the way on top and if suppose a type struct is defined later we will get an error!! :: (HIGH)
-- struct type should be handled using pointer :: (HIGH)
-- Fix int a,b; in local variable declaration because of replacetext visitVarDecl() :: (HIGH)
 - including stdio.h gives error :: (HIGH)
 - Remove ; from global variable declarations
 - if there is a return/break from a scope our restore mechanism won't fix be able to restore global values :: (HIGH)
 - no support for arrays
 - will not support single line if or for blocks without parathesis i.e. always use parantheis for if/switch/for/function blocks even if they are single line blocks
-- initializations within if ( i am stupid coding this )
+- initializations within if ( i am stupid-coding this )

 Download Links
 ----